Eligibility & Conditions

 - Prizes are not transferable.

-- Entrants also give permission to Desperate Literature to publish your work in a one-off book of the winning stories and to share this book with relevant parties (media, agents etc).
+- Entrants also give permission to Desperate Literature to publish work in a one-off book of the winning stories and to share this book with relevant parties (media, agents etc).

 D – PRIZE CONDITIONS: